 It is quite simple to assess that a storyteller might use his or her imagination to fabricate a work of fiction for a specific purpose, but it’s not that simple to understand what is real in addition to the surface of fiction, in addition to the chosen effect.

 Cinematography, the art founded on the motion effect, is a magnet for this line of inquiry.
-“Il Generale della Rovere” by Rossellini, “Contempt” by Godard, “Day for Night” by Truffaut, “Blow Up” by Antonioni, and “The Battle of Algiers” by Pontecorvo question the relationship between fiction and reality, and, ultimately, the significance of reality.
+Il Generale della Rovere by Rossellini, Contempt by Godard, Day for Night by Truffaut, Blow Up by Antonioni, and The Battle of Algiers by Pontecorvo question the relationship between fiction and reality, and, ultimately, the significance of reality.
 Those are works where cinema also investigates itself, and, in Antonioni’s film, its root, photography.

 The meaning of acting is critical because such a talent reveals about directing.
 There is no acting without a director; when we act away from the stage, we become our own directors and we create our own fiction.
 Now, what is the motive behind all this?
-Why did Brigitte Bardot, a teenager raised in a wealthy Parisian family, follow Roger Vadim and let him direct her in her first movie “And God Created Woman?”
-Why did she let Jean-Luc Godard direct her in “Contempt?”
-I can only suppose she acted moved by love and fear, but I can watch her acting.
-The document is there, recorded on film by light itself.
+Why did Brigitte Bardot, a teenager raised in a wealthy Parisian family, follow Roger Vadim and let him direct her in And God Created Woman?
+Why did she let Jean-Luc Godard direct her in Contempt?
+I might assume she acted moved by love and fear, but I can only watch her acting.
+The documentation is there, recorded on film by light itself.

-There are times, special ones, when fiction fades away; the assignment turns into a malleable script, its existence justified just to keep the producers (the editors of the magazines) in business.
+There are times, special times, when fiction fades away; the assignment turns into a malleable script, its existence justified just to keep the producers in business.
 At the end of the performance, what is left is a thin layer of cellulose embedded with exposed grains of silver halide.
 Inside that thin layer, fiction finds itself part of reality.
 Photographs, fragments of reality, emerge behind the scenes.
 They reveal to the perseverant eye, for they offer themselves after time has passed.
 Freed from biased memories, marketing decoys, abstractions and superstitions, these stubborn clues, original bonds of light and silver, document our humanity.
 Photographs witness the enduring passion of two epic lovers: the survival of purpose and the fragile beauty of the human condition.